elegant-scipy/elegant-scipy/markdown/ch3.markdown

 When executing the FFT, the returned spectrum (collection of frequencies, or Fourier components) is circular, and packed from low-to-high-to-low.
-E.g., when we do the real Fourier transform of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC"--for direct current--component), that component appears as the first entry:
+E.g., when we do the real Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC"--for direct current--component), that component appears as the first entry:

 ```python
 from scipy import fftpack